Aliases for PLA2G7 Gene

 GeneCards Summary for PLA2G7 Gene

 PLA2G7 (Phospholipase A2 Group VII) is a Protein Coding gene.
-Diseases associated with PLA2G7 include platelet-activating factor acetylhydrolase deficiency and atopy.
-Among its related pathways are Metabolism and Transport to the Golgi and subsequent modification.
-GO annotations related to this gene include phospholipid binding and calcium-independent phospholipase A2 activity.
+Diseases associated with PLA2G7 include Platelet-Activating Factor Acetylhydrolase Deficiency and Ige Responsiveness, Atopic.
+Among its related pathways are PAK Pathway and Lissencephaly gene (LIS1) in neuronal migration and development.
+Gene Ontology (GO) annotations related to this gene include phospholipid binding and calcium-independent phospholipase A2 activity.
 An important paralog of this gene is PAFAH2.

 UniProtKB/Swiss-Prot for PLA2G7 Gene